luizbgomide/sovereign/examples.md

 # Examples

 This document is designed to provide examples of play.
-The examples are purposefully contrived and cliche to demonstrate edge cases, as well as to convey some play culture.
+The examples are crafted to demonstrate edge cases, as well as to convey some play culture.

-In-line commentary will be in quote blocks.

 Dialog is between the **GM** and **Alice** (a representative for the party).

+> In-line commentary will be in quote blocks.

 ## Table of Contents